-Statement of Directors' responsibilities in respect of the financial statements
+Statement of directors' responsibilities in respect of the financial statements

-The directors are responsible for preparing the Report and Financial Statements for the year ended 31 December 2022 and the financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the Report and Financial Statements for the year ended 31 December 2023 in accordance with applicable law and regulations.

 Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors have prepared the financial statements in accordance with United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice, comprising FRS 101 "Reduced Disclosure Framework", and applicable law).
+Under that law the directors have prepared the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 101 "Reduced Disclosure Framework", and applicable law).